mojtaba-eshghie/HighGuard/README.md

-# Smart Contract Runtime Verification w.r.t DCR Sepecifications
+# Runtime Verification of Smart Contracts Using to Dynamic Condition Response Specifications